-Strengthening of growth - Growth Strategy of Seven-Eleven Japan (1) businesses - Store expansion strategy by 7-Eleven, Inc. maintaining quality (2) (2) Improvement of structural - Achievement of stable growth, including re-development of real (2) reform businesses estate led by the Company (3) Synergy effects - Strengthen private-brand products (3) Synergy effects - Expand the Omni-Channel Strategy by the entire group (4) - Alliance with the H2O Group, including the transfer of the (4) Selection and concentration department store operation in the Kansai area, etc.
+Strengthening of growth businesses - Growth Strategy of Seven-Eleven Japan (1) - Store expansion strategy by 7-Eleven, Inc. maintaining quality (2) Improvement of structural - Achievement of stable growth, including re-development of real (2) reform businesses estate led by the Company (3) Synergy effects - Strengthen private-brand products (3) - Expand the Omni-Channel Strategy by the entire group (4) Selection and concentration - Alliance with the H2O Group, including the transfer of the department store operation in the Kansai area, etc.